alexander-rykov/user-storage-project/README.md

 In the [UserStorage](UserStorage) folder you can find a solution template that you can use for building your own application.
 Let's take a look at the C# projects in the folder:

-* UserStorageApp - a console application project with predefined App.config configuration file that has _serviceConfiguration_ custom section.
-ServiceConfiguration.xsd file stores XML schema for this section.
-This project should not contain any service related logic,
+* [UserStorageApp](UserStorage\UserStorageApp) - a console application project with predefined [App.config](UserStorage\UserStorageApp\App.config).
+This project should not contain any service related code, only initialization and configuration logic.
+Configuration file has a custom section that has name _serviceConfiguration_.
+This section is for defining services configuration and settings.
+Visual Studio also provides IntelliSense support for this section because the section schema is defined in [ServiceConfiguration.xsd](UserStorage\UserStorageApp\ServiceConfiguration.xsd) file.
-* UserStorageServices - a class library project for all service related stuff.
+* [UserStorageServices](UserStorage\UserStorageServices) - a class library project for all service related code.
-* UserStorageServices.Tests - a class library project with all unit tests for service related behavior.
+* [UserStorageServices.Tests](UserStorage\UserStorageServices.Tests) - a class library project with all unit tests for service related behavior.
-* ServiceConfigurationSection - a class library project that stores classes for handling _serviceConfiguration_ custom section in App.config.
+* [ServiceConfigurationSection](UserStorage\ServiceConfigurationSection) - a class library project that stores classes for handling _serviceConfiguration_ custom section in App.config.

 Let's start.